 The industrialized regions; like most Chinese in cities, are of very poor standard and this area is no exception.
 The main parks are to be found in the old Shi Lin town some 8 or 10 kilometres to the east which is heavily reliant on tourism.
 Here the gardens are built exclusively for tourist and photographers rather than for the local community.

 My experiences working with the Yizi led me to say I believe these people had “Utopia” in a beautiful country scene, people working for each other laid back life style, no televisions few mod cons.
-Like so many people today want more of the modern technologies that life has without the realization that stress, bills and fracturing of family values are also the prices paid for those advances.
+Like so many people today many want more of the modern technologies that life has without the realization that stress, bills and fracturing of family values are also the prices paid for those advances.

 I remember the time when the village wanted to expand the dam in the centre of the village.
 While in the west we would need council approval, calling of tenders, letting the tender out, gathering of the equipment, draining the dam waiting for it to dry, removing the sludge, dumping the sludge, excavating, dump trucks organized to dump the rock, finalizing the job, placing the accounts, endless inspections, finally the payment and six months later the job maybe completed.

-Here council approval was gained then the locals all chipped in with sledge hammers and chisels.
-First the dam was drained then eager hands all collected the sludge mixing it with manures and spreading it over their farms by water buffalo buckets and shovels.
+Here council approval was gained through a local villager then the locals all chipped in with sledge hammers and chisels.
+First the dam was drained then eager hands all collected the nutrient rich sludge mixing it with manures and spreading it over their farms by water buffalo buckets and shovels.
 Then the hard work of breaking up the rock and removing it for fertilizer and road base.
 200 eager hands removing over 200 cubic meters a day for 30 days 6000 cubic meters of rock in total.
 At the end of the 30 days the government through the local police officer distributed the cash to all the farmers keeping the money totally local, job completed on time with no complaints coupled with healthier bodies with a sense of achievement.
 The police officer in town also doubled as the government accountant, post office, welfare officer and local outdoor picture theatre operator one day a week.

-My time spent here was truly satisfying and I owe my good friend John Wen Guan, his family and fellow villagers a huge thank you for showing me a real life experience, warmth and friendship that will never be replaced or forgotten.
+My time spent here was truly satisfying and I owe my good friend zhuang Wen Guan, his family and fellow villagers a huge thank you for showing me a real life experience, warmth and friendship that will never be replaced or forgotten.

 The central Australian Experience